What if I can't find the answer to my question?

 - Our counsellors will be registered or accredited members of the BACP.
 As such, they follow BACP's guidance regarding confidentiality and adhere to the BACP's Ethical Framework and the professional conduct procedure.

-If I see a Mental Health Adviser, will my department automatically be informed?
+If I see a Mental Health Advisor, will my department automatically be informed?

 I received extra time at college/school for past exams; will I automatically get extra time at the university?